Getting Started Guide

 Virtual Machine Management

-The interface for managing your virtual machines is available in the Console under the 'IaaS' menu located on the green bar on the left side of the screen.
+The management interface for your virtual machines is available in the Console in the 'IaaS' menu located on the green bar on the left side of the screen.

 - its name,